heyjessi/thunderwear/DESIGN.md

 In order for the user to receive outfit recommendations, a post request must be sent from the front end to back end, and a response must be received from the back end to front end.
 Therefore, this delay in order to load information slows down app performance.

 Learning to code in Swift/Xcode to develop an iOS app was a great and exciting learning experience.
-We believe Thunderwear has the potential to make a real positive impact on people's lives.
+Although simple, we believe Thunderwear has the potential to make a real positive impact on people's lives.
 We hope you enjoy using our very first iOS app!

 This was **THUNDERWEAR**.